Talk to Residency Program Representatives

 Applicants who have a willingness to learn, are highly motivated, have a strong work ethic and who are eager to become competent members of interdisciplinary healthcare are encouraged to apply.

 How Do I Apply?

 St. Claire will be utilizing PhORCAS (Pharmacy Online Residency Centralized Application Service) for all residency candidate applications.
 Site specific information in addition to PhORCAS is listed below.
-For additional information, please contact the Directory of Pharmacy Residency Program.
+For additional information, please contact the Pharmacy Residency Program Director.

 Site specific information:

 The author of letters of recommendation should strive to comment on as many of the following criteria as possible:

 - Communication skills (written and/or verbal)

 - Initiative and/or motivation